BryanWilhite/Blog/presentation-drafts/2021-06-14-the-most-important-thing-i-have-learned-as-a-developer-in-the-last-ten-years.md

 1. tell them what/where you are going to code.
 2. code.
-3. remind them of step 1.
+3. refer to the artifact produced by step 1.

 That step _1_ up there is the most important thing I have learned as a developer in the last ten years.
 In my agile-like situations, during a sprint we get _cards_.
 A card (or a ticket) will have a description and acceptance criteria (when I am lucky).
 I now see that it is my responsibility to turn that acceptance criteria into a _card plan_.

 My card plan is a declaration to the team (and to the entire company) of what I intend to do.
 By clearly defining this planning step, I am defining a metric that answers the question, How long does it take to develop a plan for a card?
 Based on my decades of experience it should take me less than six hours to write a plan _when I am working with professionals_.
 When I am working with rock stars, the plan should already be written (or the plan writes itself).

-But lets get back to my real world: when the card plan takes over 24 hours and management signals that I am the problem that is how I know I am surrounded by enemies and I should leave the company as soon as possible.
+But lets get back to my real world: when the card plan takes over 24 hours and management signals that _I_ am the problem that is how I know I am surrounded by well-compensated enemies/fools and I should leave the company as soon as possible.
 In my retroactive speculation, I can imagine managers from my sordid past pulling moves like:

+- suggesting that we are in a state of emergency and we should be _doing_ instead of writing which a luxury for those not about to go out of business (apparently, for last 10 years)
 - suggesting that, because I am a _senior_ developer, the need to write out this plan is a sign of weakness and reeks of an impostor
 - feeling like it is a waste of time to write out these plans (for a narcissist who designed a _very proprietary_, monolithic system over _a period of years_) and within 90 days a _senior_ developer should “get up to speed” without any help (no face-to-face questions really answered, no documentation, no unit tests, no product training materials)
 - when a bug breaks out related my work, _not_ going back to read my card plan to see my plans were _not_ related to the bug which implies the story needed to be rewritten and the Product Owner(s) are in error
 - immediately assuming that these plans would be too detailed and lengthy instead of curt, precise summaries, literally documenting how a developer’s knowledge of the system is increasing because _it is harder to write something short_ rather than rambling on
-- insisting that we “talked” about what needed to be done and taking the time write down what was talked about is just a waste of time (because “everyone” has an on-command, intimate memory of what was said when “we live and breathe” this everyday as there is no other “life” but this office building)
+- insisting that we “talked” about what needed to be done and taking the time write down what was talked about is just a waste of time (because “everyone” has an on-command, intimate memory of what was said when “we live and breathe” this everyday as there is no other “life” but our time in this office building)

 So the point I am trying to make is that I have spent most of my adult, work-for-hire “life” _non_-working with people who were eager to blame me (as I am usually the outsider in so many ways) when shit went wrong instead of taking a humble look at themselves _first_.
 [According to people who are not me](https://blog.feenk.com/developers-spend-most-of-their-time-figuri-7aj1ocjhe765vvlln8qqbuhto/),